How to Manage Stress with the Power of Plant-Based Fragrances

 According to the World Health Organization, stress at work can be caused by poor working conditions and organization and lack of support from superiors and colleagues.
 The American Psychological Association (APA) encourages establishing healthy boundaries to manage work stress, such as not checking your work emails after dinner or not answering phone calls when you are in the middle of a task.
 These boundaries contribute to your focus and productivity.

 The APA also recommends taking some time to recharge and relax.
-Use your vacation days even when working from home.
+Use your vacation days even when .
 Practice mindfulness, such as deep breathing, walking, or enjoying meals to train your mind to focus on one activity at a time.
 Finding the time for self-care, whatever it means to you, is also essential.
 It lists bathing as a healthy way to reduce stress.

-Take a soothing, calming bath with Dove Nourishing Secrets Glowing Lotus Body Wash, which has pink lotus and rice water extracts that clean and soften skin.
-It comes in vibrant pink color and a mild, sulfate-free formulation.
-Lotus flower oil is believed to create a sense of serenity and is often used in meditation, while rice water is rich in vitamins, protein, and fat elements that work as natural moisturizers.
+Take a soothing, calming bath with Dove Relaxing Lavender Body Wash, which has lavender and rosemary extracts that soothe and soften skin.
 Everyone could use a relaxing bath like this one at the end of the workday.

 How to manage stress at home

-It helps to protect yourself from stress with regular exercise, eating healthy, and taking some time off, which benefits mental health.
-For self-care that goes deep, use Dove Nourishing Secrets Invigorating Avocado, which is not only therapeutic and relaxing, but also deeply nourishing.
-Its mild, sulfate-free formula contains avocado oil and calendula extracts that provide deep hydration to the skin.
+It helps to protect yourself from stress with , eating healthy, and taking some time off, which benefits mental health.
+For self-care that goes deep, use Dove Go Fresh Sakura Blossom Body Wash, which contains cherry blossoms and Himalayan sea salt to hydrate your skin for 24 hours.

-Avocado oil is known for its healing, antioxidant properties, while calendula extract is a powerful antiseptic that accelerates wound healing, including acne.
-It has an invigorating scent that refreshes and awakens the senses, and light skin feel and clean rinse — a great way to start the day.
+Avocado oil is known for its healing antioxidant properties, while calendula extract is a powerful antiseptic that accelerates wound healing, including acne.
+It has an invigorating scent that refreshes and awakens the senses, and a light skin feel and clean rinse — a great way to start the day.

 How to manage stress in life at a time like this?
 Start by doing simple things.
 Find time to care for your well-being, and the energy to care for others will follow.